RavenfieldCommunity/docs/en/Projects/ravenm.md

 >
 > RFMP (or RFMM, full name is “Ravenfield: Multiplayer Mod”, at [Steam store](https://store.steampowered.com/app/1104390)) is a community-made game with multi-play feature, independent from the vanilla game.
 >
-> It looks like vanilla game because SteelRaven7 has give some original game resources to it. (and RavenM is a truly plugin made for vanilla game)
+> It looks like vanilla game because SteelRaven7 has give some original game resources to it. (instead, RavenM is a truly plugin made for vanilla game).
 >
 > RFMP released on July 11, 2019, last updated on [May 31,2020 (from SteamDB)](https://steamdb.info/app/1104390/patchnotes/)
 >
-> At official discord server of RFMP (no post link provided), the dev team announced this project stopped developing in 2020, and set the all channels to read-only, suggesting players to use RavenM for a better choice.
+> At the official discord server of RFMP (no post link provided), the dev team announced this project stopped developing in 2020, and set the all channels to read-only, suggesting players to use RavenM for a better choice.
 >
 > RFMP had its wonderful lifetime, but because of bad game qualitiy, cheat problems, then mostly no one play on it sooon + no updates + lots of bad ratings + close online server forever.
 >